 Dependency on heating has risen tenfold since autumn has begun.
-Temperatures will dip further in the coming months.
-We will be greeted by chilly winds and snowstorms which will force many to stay indoors.
-Our security blanket against the harsh weather is none other than a gas operable boiler.
+The temperatures will dip further in the coming months.
+We will be greeted by chilly winds and snowstorms, which will force many to stay indoors.
+Our security blanket against the harsh weather is none other than a gas-operated boiler.
 Manufacturers of national boiler brands promise warmth and comfort.
-In most circumstances, they deliver on their promise but in some instances, boilers pose as a threat to the well-being and lives of all living at home.
-Boilers that emit carbon monoxide need to be capped off immediately as they are a source of danger.
+In most circumstances, they deliver on their promise, but in some instances, boilers pose a threat to the well-being and lives of everyone living at home.
+Boilers that emit carbon monoxide need to be capped off immediately, as they are a source of danger.

 Carbon monoxide is a byproduct of gas boilers and is usually released outdoors through a flue.
-The deadly gas will equalize in our home under two circumstances: either the flue is blocked, or our boiler is defective.
-Carbon monoxide will release if there are cracks in the combustion chamber, leak in the seams or cracks in the exhaust piping.
-Its symptoms include nausea, blurred vision, loss of consciousness and breathlessness.
+The deadly gas will equalise in our home under two circumstances: either the flue is blocked or our boiler is defective.
+Carbon monoxide will leak if there are cracks in the combustion chamber, leaks in the seams, or cracks in the exhaust piping.
+Its symptoms include nausea, blurred vision, loss of consciousness, and breathlessness.
 Don’t make the mistake of dismissing these symptoms as a case of the flu.
 It is far more lethal!

-Its pseudonym ‘silent killer’ is eerily befitting.
-The Department of Health reports carbon monoxide poisoning accounts for 4000 medical visits and up to 50 deaths annually.
+Its pseudonym, “silent killer,” is eerily befitting.
+According to the Department of Health, carbon monoxide poisoning causes 4000 medical visits and up to 50 deaths each year.
 As exposure to carbon monoxide increases, its symptoms go from bad to worse.
-Breathing in high levels of the deadly gas can cause seizures, a feeling that your environment is spinning, loss of physical co-ordination and Parkinsonism.
-It is a degenerative neurological condition that is characterized by stiffness, impaired speech and slow movement.
+Breathing in high levels of the deadly gas can cause seizures, a feeling that your environment is spinning, loss of physical coordination, and Parkinsonism.
+It is a degenerative neurological condition that is characterised by stiffness, impaired speech, and slow movement.

 How to install a carbon monoxide alarm: